kddubey/nn/README.md

   to the object now, and update it later when you know the one other thing you need to know.
 - Take broadcasting for granted until you can't anymore.
+  - Because of this project, I moved broadcasting up to #1 in my top 5 algorithms I take for granted.
 - If you're having trouble thinking about the gradient of the dot product of matrices/vectors, start with a vector-vector dot product, and then matrix-vector, and then matrix-matrix.
 Here's a sort of [answer